bblodfon/quote-book/work.md

 *G.H.
 Hardy, A Mathematician's Apology*

-This resonates so much within me (I put it in my PhD thesis as well :)
+This resonates so much with me (I put it in my PhD thesis as well :)
 The **care and value of the work** is measured in kind not degree.

 > Remember, things take time.